Assignment2

 Hints:

-• Take a look at the assembly code for the DAXPY loop below (you can also find the complete assembly for it under worklaods/daxpy/daxpy-gem5-asm).
-Can you point out some dependencies between the instructions?
-Do you think only looking at the instruction mix gathered from Step I provided enough information to apply Amdahl’s law?
+• Take a look at the assembly code for the DAXPY loop below (you can generate the complete assembly for it under workloads/daxpy with the makefile).
+Can you find some dependencies between the instructions?
+Do you think only looking at the instruction mix gathered from Step I provided enough information to apply instruction mix and the Iron Law?

 • Think about the other stages of the pipeline, in this question we have only focused on decode and execute.